Amy K. Cooper, CPA, CFE, CGMA, MPAcc

 In what ways do you participate in the professional community to change/improve the accounting profession?

 I actively volunteer for the Alaska Society of CPAs and the American Institute of CPAs.
 I spearheaded the creation of a leadership academy for the Alaska Society of CPAs, based on the AICPA’s Leadership Academy.
 The mission of the academy is to “help participants discover, sharpen and foster their leadership skills, enabling them to invest more in their own professional development; to engage more in their professional career; and to create more ties to the AKCPA through increased involvement with the Society at all levels.”
-We will be starting the second class of the AKCPA Leadership Academy and we more than doubled our participation numbers.
+This past summer, we held our second Leadership Academy and are already in the planning stages for the next academy.
+It has been an incredible experience watching these young CPAs become more involved at their firms, in their communities and in the profession.

 In what ways do you participate in your local community to help others?

-I currently serve on the local hospital Volunteer Services Fund Account Committee and the public radio station, KUAC Friends of KUAC Board of Directors.
+I currently serve on the local hospital Volunteer Services Fund Account Committee and the public radio station, Friends of KUAC Board of Directors.
+I am a member of the PTA at my children’s school and volunteer in their classrooms and at school functions.
 I served on the board of directors for the Breast Cancer Detection Center, a center whose mission is to promote early detection of breast cancer for all people in Alaska, regardless of the ability to pay, for 6 years.
 I was Treasurer from 2008 to 2012 and Secretary from 2012-2013.
 I served as team captain for the American Cancer Society’s Relay for Life for 3 years and have been a team member for multiple years.

 What changes do you foresee in the accounting profession of the near future (3-5 years)?